scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     \right\}.

-In :code:`geomstats`, the hyperbolic space is implemented in the classes :code:`Hyperboloid` and :code:`PoincareBall` depending on the coordinate system used to represent the points.
+In :code:`geomstats`, the hyperbolic space is implemented in the class :code:`Hyperboloid` and :code:`PoincareBall`, which use different coordinate system used to represent the points.
 These classes inherit from the class :code:`EmbeddedManifold` and have an :code:`embedding_manifold` attribute which stores an object of the class :code:`Minkowski`.
+The 2-dimensional hyperbolic space is called the hyperbolic plane or Poincaré disk.

 Learning graph representations with hyperbolic spaces in :code:`geomstats`